Inpatient Rehab New York

 End Substance Abuse Once and For All: Addiction Treatment at Long Island Interventions

 Your healing journey can begin today.
-With the help of the treatment programs at Long Island Interventions, you can discover the root causes of your substance use disorder.
+With the help of the treatment services at Long Island Interventions, you can begin the process of recovering from substance abuse.
 Our compassionate staff is up to date on the best methods for helping clients through the recovery process.
-Our New York facility has everything you need to start your new life off right.
-Once you finish the treatment program, we’ll continue to support you through outpatient care or sober living.
+We have everything you need to start your new life off right.
+Once you finish a treatment program, we’ll continue to support you through aftercare services and follow-ups.

 Don’t be afraid to take the first step down a road that will change your life.
 We believe in you.
 Please reach out now.
 We’re available to speak to you 24 hours a day.